denniskb/hy475/assign3_particle_filter/README.md

   total += w;
 });

-// TODO 3.2: Normalize each particle's weight so they sum to 1.
+// TODO 3.2: Normalize particles' weights so they sum to 1.
 ----------------------------------------*/

 // RESAMPLING